segni-tafesse/ethio_agri_smart/lib/data/Ethiopian_mustard.md

 # Harvesting
-The harvesting process of Ethiopian mustard (Brassica carinata) can vary depending on the specific cultivation practices and intended use of the crop.
-However, in general, here are some guidelines for harvesting Ethiopian mustard grown in a single line:
+Here are some guidelines for harvesting Ethiopian mustard grown in a single line:

 1. Timing: Ethiopian mustard is typically harvested when the plants have reached maturity and the desired stage of development.
 The ideal time for harvest may vary depending on the purpose of cultivation.
 For leafy greens, harvesting can begin when the leaves are young and tender, usually around 30 to 45 days after sowing.
 For seed production, the plants are allowed to mature further until the seed pods have formed and dried.